robb/Cartography/README.md

 If you end up using Cartography in production, I'd love to hear from you.
 You can reach me through [Twitter] or [email].

+If you need Swift 2.x support, then please use `0.7.0` and below.

 ## Usage

 Call the `constrain` function with your `UIView` or `NSView` instances as well